How computing is implemented at St. Joseph's.

 At St. Joseph’s, computing is taught using a blocked unit approach.
 This ensures that children are able to develop depth in their knowledge and skills over the duration of each of their computing topics.

-The school has: a computing suite; a class PC; and access to two class sets of iPads, ensuring that children can use computers for a range of purposes and that it’s used across the wider curriculum, as well as in discreet computing lessons.
+School has a range of technology available for the children to develop their computing knowledge, skills and experience including: laptops, access to two class sets of iPads, and class based Lego Education kits ensuring that children can use computers for a range of purposes and that it’s used across the wider curriculum, as well as in discreet computing lessons.